dadajonovich/Todo-vanillaJS/README.md

 ---

-This is a training project that uses the following technologies: HTML CSS SCSS JS This project does not use libraries and frameworks!
+- :game_die: This is a training project that uses the following technologies: HTML CSS SCSS JS
+- :joystick: This project does not use libraries and frameworks!

+---

 <img src="https://media.giphy.com/media/1GEATImIxEXVR79Dhk/giphy.gif" alt="git" width="900">